 The Union health ministry on Monday came out with a set of guidelines to be followed on the detection of the suspect or confirmed COVID-19 cases in non-coronavirus health facilities.

 The move comes after a few hospitals closed down following the detection of the disease among its medical workers.

-The ministry said although comprehensive guidance to prevent the occurrence of hospital-acquired infection in health facilities was issued, the practice of universal precautions might still be lacking in many of our hospitals”.
+The ministry said that although comprehensive guidance to prevent hospital-acquired infection in health facilities was issued, the practice of universal precautions might still be lacking in many of our hospitals”.

 Also, some non-COVID health facilities have reported confirmation of COVID-19 in patients admitted for unrelated/non-respiratory illness, causing undue apprehension among healthcare workers, sometimes leading to impaired function of such hospitals, it said.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The ministry also said that a COVID-19 case with the mild or asymptomatic presentation may go undetected and inadvertently transmit the infection to other patients and healthcare workers, putting these individuals at risk of contracting the disease and compromise the functionality of the healthcare facility.

 According to the guidelines by the ministry, the Hospital Infection Control Committee (HICC) has a well-defined composition, roles, and responsibilities.

 These include surveillance for fever, cough or breathing difficulty through either self-reporting or active and passive screening at the beginning of their shift.